session-arr/session-arr/README.md

-We are currently working on stabilising our prototype implementation, and implementing a number of practical improvements, including: structural recursion for global types and parallel code (to solve the LOC explosion that results of recursion unrolling), and encoding more program transformations.
-Since the only rewriting that we support at the moment is recursion unrolling, we provide construct `fix`, parameterised with an upper bound of allowed unrollings, that we use for a more user-friendly specification of recursive functions.
+We are currently working on stabilising our prototype implementation, and implementing a number of practical improvements, including: structural recursion for global types and parallel code (to solve the LOC explosion that results from recursion unrolling), and encoding more program transformations.
+Since the only rewriting that we support at the moment is recursion unrolling, we provide construct `fix`, parameterised with an upper bound of allowed unrollings, that we use for a more user-friendly specification of recursive functions than the use of hylomorphisms, but they are semantically equivalent.

 ## Benchmarks

 The script `./benchmark.sh` takes all the measurements that we used in our paper.
-Scripts `./plotall.sh <BENCHMARK> <CORES>` generates the speedup graphs that we used under `examples/plots`, for benchmark `<BENCHMARK>`, and execution times in `examples/<BENCHMARK>/data/t_CORES`.
+Script `./plotall.sh <BENCHMARK> <CORES>` generates the speedup graphs under `examples/plots`, for benchmark `<BENCHMARK>`, and execution times in `examples/<BENCHMARK>/data/t_<CORES>`.
 The script `./benchmark.sh` prints all the commands that are relevant to replicate the experiments manually.

-**Note**: the amount of cores used, the maximum input size (must be >=15), and the number of repetitions per experiment can be configures by setting the necessary environment variables:
+**Note**: the number of cores (must be less than the number of physical cores), the maximum input size (must be >=15), and the number of repetitions per experiment can be configures by setting the necessary environment variables:

 ```
 CORES=4 REPETITIONS=50 MAXSIZE=30 ./benchmark.sh